Transition (Discharge) Planning

 Transition Care Plan

 Transition planning is facilitated by a shared plan.
-This includes consideration of a patient's health and social needs prior to admission, how changes occurring during an admission affect requirements for transition to the next health care setting, and how ongoing needs will be addressed after discharge.
+This includes consideration of a patient's health and social needs prior to admission, important changes occurring during an admission, and how needs will be addressed after discharge.
 Transition care plans are team plans.
-Ideally, they reflect consensus-building among participating disciplines and clinicians.
+They reflect consensus-building among participating disciplines and clinicians.

-Connect Care provides multidisciplinary decision and documentation supports that can help clinicians with complex discharges, while improving communication with providers continuing care after discharge.
+Connect Care provides decision and documentation supports that can help with complex discharges, while improving communication to those continuing care after discharge.
 These tools comprise a "transitions planning package" that includes:

-Transition planning is central to meaningful use norms that all inpatient prescribers should comply with.
+Good transition planning is key to alignment with the meaningful use norms that all inpatient prescribers should comply with.
 This section explains how Connect Care's transition planning tools work, with links to tips, guides and demonstrations:

 Admission and Discharge Navigators